Studio Opening Times:

 How to make your salt solution:

-DON’T USE TABLE SALT!
-Its full of “yummy” chemicals that isn’t so yummy for your piercing.
+DON NOT USE TABLE SALT!
+It’s full of “yummy” chemicals that isn’t so yummy for your piercing.

 You may think adding more salt to your water will help the piercing heal better/ quicker?
 This is most NOT the case!
-Too much salt will “burn” your piercing, leaving it very red, sore, dry and itchy, nobody wants that
+Too much salt will “burn” your piercing, leaving it very red, sore, dry and itchy and nobody wants that.

-Over cleaning is just as bad as under cleaning. if you over clean you will remove any good bacteria trying to help your new piercing heal.
+Over cleaning is also just as bad as under cleaning.
+If you over clean you will remove any good bacteria trying to help your new piercing heal.

-Also, dont play with or touch your new piercing!
-We know its tempting and you want to care for it but…. it wont do it any good!
+Also, don’t play with or touch your new piercing!
+We know its tempting and you want to care for it but…. it won’t do any good!
 Not only does it make it dirty but it could even make it move/migrate!

 Put the oils down and step away just for the moment.
-Coconut, Alo Vera, Bio Oil… Just step away.
+Coconut, Aloe Vera, Bio Oil… Just step away.
 You can always use these later when its healed but a little dry.

 Choosing your mouthwash for oral piercings:

-Choose a mouthwash that is ANTI BACTERIAL and is ALCOHOL FREE.
+Choose a mouthwash that is ANTI BACTERIAL and ALCOHOL FREE.
 The alcohol in mouthwash will irritate your new piercing and leave it very unhappy.
-You can pick these up everywhere!
-Even poundland!
+You can pick these up everywhere.
+Even Poundland!
 Just make sure you check the bottle for the “alcohol free” line.
 Even Corsodyl has alcohol in it!!!

 I have lumps! whats going on?!

 Lumps can be 1 of 2 things.
 The most common reason for lumps is irritation.
 Something may have gotten in the hole, it could be dust, makeup, hair products, ANYTHING.
-It will be irritating it from the inside.
-How can you make this horrible monster of a lump go away?
+This foreign object will also be irritating it from the inside.
+So how can you make this horrible monster of a lump go away?
 You can use a hot compress.

-Step 1: Grab a flannel or kitchen roll (rolled up), a mug and water…. and something to boil the water with
+- Grab a clean flannel or kitchen roll (rolled up), a mug and water…. and something to boil the water with.

-Step 3: Put said boiling water into the mug (or a bowl, a bowl works just as well).
-Let it chill for a bit
+- Put said boiling water into the mug (or a bowl, a bowl works just as well).
+Let it chill for a bit.

-If it doesn’t go away there is a chance it maybe a keloid.
-These are actually not as common as people think.
+If it doesn’t go away there is a chance it maybe a keloid but these are actually not as common as people think.
 If it is a keloid you can either see a doctor about it or just keep an eye on it.
 There isn’t a lot to make them go away.
-But do the hot compress first (and properly, it wont go away in a night or two)
+But do the hot compress first (and properly).
+After all miracles don’t tend to happen over-night!

 REMEMBER!
 These are just guide lines/suggestions and things we have picked up from our own personal experiences.
-If you have any questions or problems do not hesitate to ask us about it, you can come and see us, give us a call, drop us an email OR send us a Facebook message (we use facebook too!)
+If you have any questions or problems do not hesitate to ask us about it.
+You can come and see us, give us a call, drop us an email OR send us a Facebook message (yes, we use Facebook too!)